nthu-ga/pchtrees/README.md

 ## Running

+`./pchtrees` alone prints a usage message with information about the command line options.

 `./pchtrees --defaults` dumps the default parameters to `STDOUT`.
 You can copy this output to create a fiducial parameter file, which you can customize.